 The Dreamland amusement park was a fundamental element of the Margate seafront and comprised a cinema, amusement arcades, cafes and a traditional collection of fairground rides.
-Unfortunately the site was closed for a number of years and the council has been successful in a CPO to acquire the site and reopen the facilities including the traditional fairground.
-Following restoration, the amusement park reopened during 2015-16 and the attractions include vintage rides acquired by the council.
-Management of the park is undertaken by a third party but the assets are retained in council ownership.
-The cinema complex has also undergone restoration by the council, which was largely completed in 2017-18.
+Unfortunately the site was closed for a number of years and the Council has been successful in a CPO to acquire the site and reopen the facilities including the traditional fairground.
+Following restoration, the amusement park reopened during 2015-16 and the attractions include vintage rides acquired by the Council.
+Management of the park is undertaken by a third party but the assets are retained in Council ownership.
+The cinema complex has now undergone restoration by the Council and was reclassified from an Asset Under Construction to a Heritage Asset during the year.